 Then, "Up On The Mountain" began climbing the charts and became a local smash.
 In June, the guys performed it on Jim Lounsbury's "Bandstand Matinee."
 On June 16, the trades called it a Tip in Cincinnati.
 The following week, it was upgraded to a Pick Of The Week, showing good sales in New York, Chicago, Philadelphia, St. Louis, Pittsburgh, and all over New England.
 In July, it had made it to the national R&B charts, where it both entered and peaked at #9 (spending only a single week in the listings).
 For many years, "Up On The Mountain" was regarded as a classic 50s recording.
 Sadly, it isn't heard much anymore today (along with many other fondly-remembered hits of our youth).

 For some reason, Montague felt that the group needed some "class" and added Barbara Arrington to the aggregation.
 His decision was probably based on the popularity of the Platters, and wasn't necessarily a bad one (although subsequent events would prove to be the group's downfall).
 At the same time, Thurman Ramsey left, and was replaced by L.C.
-Cooke, Sam Cooke's brother (whose name actually is "L.C." - it was supposed to be "Alec," but the midwife couldn't spell that and just wrote "L.C.")
+Cooke, Sam Cooke's brother (whose name actually is "L.C." - it was supposed to be "Alec," but the midwife couldn't spell that and just wrote "L.C." - in the 1940 census, he was enumerated as "Elsie").

 The Magnificents' second session was held on July 13, 1956.
 This time they recorded "Caddie Beau," "This Old Love Of Mine," "Hiccup," and "Off The Mountain."
 However, something was wrong with the session, and nothing from it was ever released.